nirmata/kyverno-charts/charts/enterprise-kyverno-operator/README.md

 ```

 ## Configure Adapters
-Note: CIS Adapter is currently available within Kyverno Operator as a Release Candidate only.
-Use the `--devel` flag in helm commands to exercise the CIS Adapter feature.
+*Note*: Image Scan Adapter is currently available within Kyverno Operator as a Release Candidate only.
+Use the `--devel` flag in helm commands to exercise this feature.

-Adapters such as AWS, CIS and others can be configured by setting appropriate flags corresponding to that adapter.
+Adapters such as AWS, CIS, Image Scan and others can be configured by setting appropriate flags corresponding to that adapter.
 In general, we need to provide 2 flags
 - Flags to create RBAC resources such as clusterroles, bindings, serviceaccounts.
 E.g. for CIS Adapter provide `--set cisAdapter.rbac.create=true --set cisAdapter.serviceAccount.create=true`.
 - Flags to create the CR for that adapter at chart install time itself.
 E.g. for CIS Adapter `--set cisAdapter.createCR=true`

-See the Helm chart values below for specifics.
+See the Helm chart values below for specifics on each adapter.

+## Profiles
+*Note*: Profiles are currently available within Kyverno Operator as a Release Candidate only.
+Use the `--devel` flag in helm commands to exercise this feature.

+The chart allows specification of a `profile` which is like a shorthand for recommended settings while installing operator in various deployment and other environments.
+These are:
+- `nil`: Policy tamper detection on, non-HA mode for Kyverno, install policysets for workload best practices and pod security.
+- `dev`: Policy tamper detection off, non-HA mode for Kyverno, install policysets for workload best practices, pod security, and rbac best practices.
+- `prod`: Policy tamper detection on, HA mode for Kyverno with 3 replicas, install policysets for workload best practices, pod security, and rbac best practices.

+In case any argument determining the above profiles are explicitly provided, those will override the values inferred from profiles.

 ## Helm Chart Values